 a.
 Who is a health and wellness coach?

-According to the National Consortium for Credentialing of Health and Wellness Coaches (NCCHWC) – “Health and wellness coaches are professionals from diverse backgrounds and education who work with individuals and groups in a client-centred process to facilitate and empower the client to achieve self-determined goals related to health and wellness.
+The health coach definition according to the National Consortium for Credentialing of Health and Wellness Coaches (NCCHWC) states – “Health and wellness coaches are professionals from diverse backgrounds and education who work with individuals and groups in a client-centred process to facilitate and empower the client to achieve self-determined goals related to health and wellness.

 Successful coaching takes place when coaches apply clearly defined knowledge and skills so that clients mobilize internal strengths and external resources for sustainable change.”